mattvenn/turtleprize/lesson-2-handout.md

 # Variables

 If we want a computer to remember something, we have to use a variable.
-Variables allow us to store and then retreive data.
+Variables allow us to store and then retrieve data.

-We can call variables pretty much what we want.
-In the following example I used `a`, but I could have called it `my_number`.
-It's best to name a variable after what we're going to use it for.
+We use the single `=` to assign a number to a variable.
+Variables can be called pretty much anything, but there can be no spaces in the name.
+It's a good idea to choose a name that matches the variable's use.
+So if I need a variable to count loops, I could call it `loops`.

 ~~~ { .python .numberLines }
 #store a number in a variable called 'a'